In this guide, we go over how to sell your book on Kindle Direct Publishing KDP step by step. Publishing ebooks has never been easier.

 Before You Start

 Before we get into it, here’s a quick PSA for newbies.
-If you landed on this page with zero knowledge about self-publishing, we've got you.
+If you landed on this page with zero knowledge about self-publishing, no worries.
 Amazon is a great place to publish your first book.
 But make sure your manuscript is at its best.
-You should also have a bit of knowledge on how to market your book.
+You should also have a plan for marketing your book.

 Check out these helpful resources: